When can a nurse accept a verbal order – and when should you refuse?

 Two bodies set the national standards for verbal orders in accredited hospitals.

-Centers for Medicare and Medicaid Services (CMS) requires, under the Conditions of Participation, that verbal orders be authenticated (signed) by the ordering provider in accordance with state law and hospital policy — typically within 24 to 48 hours.
+Centers for Medicare and Medicaid Services (CMS) requires, under the Conditions of Participation at 42 CFR §482.24(c)(2), that all orders – including verbal orders – be dated, timed, and authenticated promptly by the ordering practitioner or by another practitioner responsible for the patient’s care.
+The federal default is authentication within 48 hours, unless state law specifies a different (usually shorter) timeframe.
 CMS does not mandate a specific read-back protocol in its CoP language, but expects hospitals to have a policy that addresses order accuracy.

 TJC also requires that abbreviations on the “Do Not Use” list be avoided in verbal orders – which means the prescriber should spell out or clarify any ambiguous shorthand.